-FSC 297A Fire Department Safety Officer
+FSC 295 (297A) Fire Department Safety Officer

-The purpose of this course is to provide training for fire officers and fire fighters on the role and responsibilities of the Safety Officer, and to allow participants to practice some of the key skills needed for competency as a Safety Officer.
-This training program is designed for fire personnel who could be asked to assume the duties of the Safety Officer either as a staff assignment or an on-scene appointment.
-This course meets NFPA 1521 certification standards for Fire Department Incident Safety Officer and Health and Safety Officer. (on demand)
+The purpose of this course is to provide training for fire officers and firefighters on the role and responsibilities of the Incident Safety Officer, and to allow participants to practice some of the key skills needed for competency as an Incident Safety Officer.
+This training program is for Fire Officers who could be asked to assume the duties of the Incident Safety Officer either as a staff assignment or an on-scene appointment.
+The program is also appropriate for firefighters who will be working on-scene with the Incident Safety Officer and must understand and appreciate the scope and duties of the job. (on demand)